Bipoliaras/Java-tasks/README.md

 * Update the integration tests to check that the database state is correct after each test

+# Bonus points

+* Integration tests should cover errors as well

 # Example CURL requests

 `